Assign welding lots and select welds for RT (X-Ray) testing.

 SpoolFab can help with assigning welding lots.
 It is assumed that each lot is associated with a specific welder and general weld type (“genre”).
 Thus any given lot may contain only branch welds, buttwelds, fillet welds, or socket welds.
 It may or may not be permissible to mix welds from different pipe specs in the same lot.
 To accommodate this, SpoolFab uses the Specification Group or “SGroup” parameter, which is entered as part of the spec, see below.

-There is an optional utility, RTEditor, which allows editing and review of NDE requirements for all specs in a project at one time.
-RTEditor also allows for some customization of the conditions under which a new welding lot is to be assigned.
+The RTEditor utility allows editing and review of NDE requirements for all specs in a project at one time.
+RTEditor also allows for customization of the conditions under which a new welding lot is to be assigned.
 If the SGroup is left blank for all specs, all welds in the project will belong to the same SGroup, meaning that welds from any spec are allowed to coexist in the same lot.
 If all SGroups are different (as would be the case if each SGroup were the same as the corresponding spec), each lot will contain only welds from one pipe spec.
 If it is permissible for certain specs to coexist in a weld lot, those specs can be assigned the same SGroup.
-The screenshot below is from the optional RTEditor utility.
+The screenshot below is from the RTEditor utility.

 It is important to get the SGROUP and RT% set up correctly in all specs BEFORE assigning any lot numbers.